laher/lunchbox/README.md

 }
 ```

-## About Crossbar
+## About Lunchbar

-Crossbar is an experimental xbar clone which is cross-platform and bundles elvish (and valinor) support.
+Lunchbar is an experimental xbar clone which is cross-platform and bundles elvish (and lunchbar) support.
 I haven't shared it yet ...